AlexanderJaVas/openaiapi/README.md

 This is a front end part of web application OpenAI API Chat which provides:
 - interface for working with OpenAI API

-It is written on ReactJS.
+This is ReactJS based application.

 This application is available here: https://openai-api-chat.vercel.app/